 In School Year Admissions

 Parents who wish their child to start attending School outside ‘normal’ admission time should meet the Headteacher.
-If a vacancy is available and the child has an appropriate address, parents will be provided with the booklet/form SA8 to submit to the School.
+Parents will be provided with the booklet/form SA8 to submit to the School.
 In the event of no vacancy, any appeal will be dealt with as below.

-Late applications for admissions may be made using the Late Application form issued by the Local Authority – SA8.
+Late applications for admissions are made using form SA1 until 31st July 2020 and SA8 from 1st August 2020.
 Late applications will be dealt in accordance with the Local Authority’s Co-ordinated Admissions Scheme.

 If the Governing Body discovers that a child has been offered a place as a result of an intentionally misleading application, which effectively denies a place to a child with a stronger claim, the offer will be withdrawn.
 Parents have a right of appeal against this decision, organised as outlined below.
 The offer may be reconsidered if a vacancy arises.